laurenoconnelllab/Poison-frog-ant-diet-and-alkaloid-defense/README.md

 collection can be obtained from the corresponding authors.
 Chimbo rocket frogs (*Hyloxalus infraguttatus*) were collected during daylight from La Maná (N=9).
-While behavioral observations were not performed, frogs were collected during active foraging hours (06:00 - 19:00)
-\[@funkhouser1956; @amphibia2025\].
-Frogs were anesthetized 3 – 6 hours
-after collection with 20% benzocaine gel applied to the ventral skin and euthanized.
+While behavioral observations were not performed, frogs were collected during active foraging hours (06:00 - 19:00) ([Funkhouser 1956](#ref-funkhouser1956); [“AmphibiaWeb Database Search” 2025](#ref-amphibia2025)).
+Frogs were anesthetized 3 – 6 hours after collection with 20% benzocaine gel applied to the ventral skin and euthanized.
 For each individual, the dorsal skin was dissected and stored in methanol in glass vials.
 The stomach contents were stored in 100% ethanol in 1.5 ml plastic tubes.
 Remaining frog tissues were either